2025 Oahu Guide: Experience Oahu Like A Local

 Menya La Nood

-menya la nood is truly authentic. they make their own broths and use kakuni (pork belly) in all of their bowls. it’s rare to get something so close to the true japanese style ramen, so go try it!
+Menya la nood is truly authentic ramen.
+They make their own broths and use kakuni (pork belly) in all of their bowls.
+It’s rare to get something so close to the true Japanese style ramen, so go try it!

 Obake